Esther's Friends has partnered with Rainbow Animal Assisted Therapy and, because of your support, has adopted an American Brittany puppy!

 Please consider making a donation and click the "Support Our Therapy Dog" button below.
 Thank you!

 Exciting update!
 Eva has passed her Introduction to Animal Therapy Class.
-After a few more therapy sessions, she will begin her hospital training and continue down her path of becoming a certified therapy dog!
+She has moved into more advanced training and is now working with individuals in various settings as she continues down her path of becoming a certified therapy dog!
+She recently added Canine Good Citizen Community and AKC Novice Trick Dog to her title.

 Once certified, Esther's Friends' therapy dog will visit children at Ann & Robert H. Lurie Children’s Hospital of Chicago, which was where Esther spent her hospitalizations.
 Spending time in the hospital with Esther, we know first-hand the impact of having visitors and a loving presence.
 It steadied her vitals; it calmed her; it made her smile.
 Knowing that hospitalized children will have a dog visitor to provide comfort and snuggles reminds us of all the hospital snuggles we had with Esther.
 It brings us such joy to think of all the new friends our dog will make as she helps children to improve their health and quality of life.